FernaandoJr/qrcode-js/README.md

 ## 💻 About the Repository
 Welcome to the QR Code Generator repository!
 This project provides a simple and customizable QR code generator implemented in JavaScript using the [QR Code API](https://goqr.me/api/doc/).
 Users can easily input their desired content and customize various aspects of the QR code, including size (up to 1000px), color scheme, margin, and file type (PNG or SVG).

+Check out the live demo on the project website: [QRCodeJS](https://fernaandojr.github.io/QRCodeJS/)

 ### Features
 - **User-Friendly Interface:** The generator allows users to input their content and customize QR code settings with ease.
 - **Customization Options:** Users can modify the size, color scheme, margin, and choose between PNG and SVG file types.